meyda/meyda/docs/audio-features.md

 `spectralRolloff`

 * _Description_: The frequency below which is contained 99% of the energy of the spectrum.
-* _What Is It Used For_: Can be used to approximate the maximum frquency in a signal.
+* _What Is It Used For_: Can be used to approximate the maximum frequency in a signal.
 * _Range_: 0 - half of the sampling rate.
 In Meyda the default sampling rate (`sampleRate`) is 44100Hz.

 ### Spectral Spread